How to Make Authentic Japanese Tonjiru Hot Pot at Home

 Hot pot holds a special place in my heart because of the memories it evokes.
 I feel so grateful when friends tell me that enjoying this dish together has given them special memories too.

-How To Make Authentic Japanese Tonjiru Hot Pot At Home 8
+How to Make Authentic Japanese Tonjiru Hot Pot at Home 8

 Pastry chef at